hasura/react-apollo-todo/README.md

 Manually update the client state based on the mutation result Use GraphQL subscriptions to notify us about updates

+## Summary - final queries for different components.

+React code snippet

+# Mutation

-Optimistic UI for smooth rendering without delay
+Optimistic UI for smooth rendering without delay (todo)

+## Making your first mutation - setup input box. react-apollo mutation component

+## Mutation using variables.

+Passing variables is important.
+Wherever cache is updated, variables need to be passed there as well.

+## Update / Delete todos

+Update is_completed for todo using mutation.

+Delete todo on X click.

+# Subscriptions

+## How does subscriptions work? websocket / apollo-subscriptions-transport-ws

-Subscriptions will only listen for new changes
+Note: Subscriptions will only listen for new changes

 ## Public todos / Online member count

+Subscription to `online_users` and get the name.

 # Adding Authentication

 ## Integrate with Auth0 API

-npm install --save graphqurl
+`$ npm install --save graphqurl`

 Make a mutation query to store user's auth0 id into db Initiate auth0 client with scope : openid profile (to get user's metadata)

 ## Login redirect logic and apply filters

-After login, update last_seen for online users
+After login, start polling update on `last_seen` column for online users
-Setup a subscription to update last_seen in the background

 # Summary